Fred Davis (entrepreneur): NetGuide

 Working with CMP Media, Davis led a team that developed an advanced consumer portal and Internet search site named NetGuide.
 It included multimedia features and games such as "Where's Barlowe?" based on the travelings of John Perry Barlow.
 These features were developed by Marc Canter, founder of MacroMind/MacroMedia, and David Biedney, a highly acclaimed graphic artist.
 NetGuide was one of the first major consumer Web projects to use Java.
 One of the programmers on the NetGuide project was Craig Newmark, who later went on to start Craigslist.

 CNET

 In 1994 Davis joined CNET during its early startup stage.
-He was the first computer industry person to join the CNET team, which at the time consisted of Halsey Minor, Shelby Bonnie, and their administrative assistant.
+He was the first computer industry person to join the CNET team, which at the time consisted of Halsey Minor, Shelby Bonnie, and Bettina Cisneros.
 Davis worked with Fox Network cofounder Kevin Wendle and former Disney creative associate Dan Baker to produce CNET's four pilot television programs about computers, technology, and the Internet.